Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 ### Resolution
 Ensure that fields of the same ```refname``` are defined the same across all processes that
-have been imported or that you plan to import to VSTS.
+have been imported or that you plan to import to Azure Codex.

 <a id="TF402559"></a>
 ### TF402559: The definition for field *[refName]* is inconsistent with an existing field.
 The ```type``` is *[typeName]* but should be *[typeName]*.